sourcehut-mirrors/chawan/doc/config.md

 : Enable/disable JavaScript in *all* buffers.

-  `"app"` also enables JavaScript APIs that can be used to fingerprint users (e.g. querying the window's size).
+  `"app"` also enables JavaScript APIs that can be used to fingerprint users (e.g. querying the window's size), as well as CORS requests from JavaScript.
 This may achieve better compatibility with websites that behave like applications, at the cost of reduced privacy.

   For security and performance reasons, users are encouraged to selectively enable JavaScript with `[[siteconf]]` instead of using this setting.